Search for?

 All installations in the tunnel will be thoroughly tested prior to the opening.
 Safety and contingency procedures will also be tested and approved by the authorities before the Fehmarnbelt tunnel opens to traffic.

-The Fehmarnbelt tunnel is expected to be completed in 2029.
+The goal is for the Fehmarnbelt tunnel to be completed in 2029.